W-Mohammed/demo_conflict/README.md

 # demo_conflict
-This is a training repo
+This is a training repo that we use in the VC course.